U.S. tax writers to propose a controversial tax code revamp

-WASHINGTON (Reuters) - The top Democrat and Republican tax-writers in the Senate will propose a revamp of the tax code on Thursday that challenges their colleagues to justify retaining some of the country’s most cherished tax breaks.
+WASHINGTON, June 26 (Reuters) - The top Democrat and Republican tax-writers in the U.S. Senate will propose a revamp of the tax code on Thursday that challenges their colleagues to justify retaining some of the country’s most cherished tax breaks.

 Democrat Max Baucus, chairman of the Senate Finance Committee, and top panel Republican Orrin Hatch, will challenge fellow lawmakers in a “dear colleague” letter, according to a senior Republican aide, who could not speak for attribution.